-Cape Town is a melting pot of cultures and the culinary influences are endless.
+Cape Town is a melting pot of cultures, and the culinary influences are endless.
 We’ve round up the best Asian fusion places in Cape Town where you can enjoy umami zing and flavours of the east in the Mother City.

 The popular Cheyne’s restaurant in Hout Bay is one of those of eateries Capetonians can’t stop raving about.
 Chef Cheyne Morrisby has been able to steal the hearts of locals and visitors with great service and consistency.
 Their extensive menu is split into four sections, namely Earth (salads and exquisite vegetarian dishes), Land (meaty dishes), Sea (seafood), and Happy Endings (we don’t need to explain that one, do we?).
-The dishes are served tapas-style so you’ll be able to sample a good selection.
+The dishes are served tapas-style, so you’ll be able to sample a good selection.
 The atmosphere is casual and relaxed and lends itself to a great lunch or night out with friends.

 This modern restaurant in Mouille Point, named after Japanese comic books, has a contemporary and refreshing take on Asian cuisine.
 Their sushi is phenomenal and fresh, but their tapas is not to be missed.
 The miso-roasted aubergine with crispy chickpeas will change your life.
 They also offer poké bowl, interesting desserts, and Asian drinks.

 South Korean barbeque meets South African braai at this cool and industrial looking hangout in the heart of town.
 Here you can skewer and braai anything from a good old mielie (corn on the cob) to kudu, warthog, Springbok, halloumi, and rosa tomatoes on the fire at your table.
 The Kimchi (Korea’s national dish of spicy fermented cabbage), Ramen Noodles (in a spicy broth with grilled pork, spring onion, a poached egg and dried seaweed) and Bibimbap (pot with cooked vegetables and a fried egg on a bed of rice and topped with sesame seed oil) is exceptional.

-South China Dim Sum Bar, City Bowl
+South China Dim Sum Bar

 Although their name suggests their food is only from the South of China, you can expect a good mix of Asian favourites as well as some delicious plates you might never have tried.
 It’s a cosy spot so be sure to book to ensure a table.

 East meets West at this modern eatery at Wembley Square in Gardens.
 It’s a people-pleaser for an array of palates with seafood, sushi, burgers, and Thai curry on the menu.
 You can even get the best of both worlds with Western sushi that combines textures and flavours in an inventive and tasteful way.
 They also have vegetarian and banting options, so everybody will be well catered for.

-Tjing Tjing Tori, City Bowl
+Tjing Tjing Tori

 One of Cape Town’s favourite rooftop bars also serves Japanese tapas and treats that will transport you to the streets of Tokyo.
 Try their bites of thinly sliced fish, miso butter corn, sweet and sticky ribs or opt for a small bowl of tempura veg, miso-glazed roast eggplant, or deep-fried cauliflower with togarashi spice and sriracha aïoli.
 If you’re looking for something more substantial they have large bowls of miso soup, pork udon noodles, or crispy fried silken tofu with matcha and dashi broth, to name but a few.